 - Update a parameter (e.g. PEI, EPS Interworking Info, etc) in the AMF registration for 3GPP access

 - Update a parameter (e.g.PEI) in the AMF registration for non-3GPP access

+- Update a parameter (e.g. analyticsId(s)) in the NWDAF registration